 I prefer to leave my good workout shoes at home.
 First, I don’t want them to get too dirty for the gym from walking around ports.
 And, second, they are too hot and heavy for tropical climates.

-I found this packable Scala hat at a gift store in Yachats during our Oregon coast fall trip.
+Isn’t this the cutest hat?I found this packable Scala hat at a gift store in Yachats during our Oregon coast fall trip.
 It’s so cute that I bought two—the white and beige one pictured, plus a tan version of the same hat.
-Scala packable hats regain their shape after being packed in my luggage.
-And they offer much-needed sun protection in tropical or sunny climates.
+Scala packable regain their shape after being packed in my luggage—check for the latest Scala hat styles on Amazon.
+And, with a UPF 50+ rating, they offer much-needed sun protection.

 Of course you need more than clothes to outfit a warm weather cruise.
 From prescription snorkeling mask to tinted sunscreen, I’ve shopped so that you don’t have to spend your time researching what to bring.